Ikenna Azuike: Career

 From January 2015, What’s Up Africa will be incorporated as a weekly segment within the BBC World News television show, Focus on Africa.

 In July 2019, his Dutch programme “Planeet Nigeria” started on the Dutch public broadcaster, in which he tries to understand his country of birth.

+In October 2024, a new Dutch programme "De Afro-Europeaan" aired on the Dutch public broadcaster.
+In this series Azuike visits different African communities in search of advice.
+The programme brings him to Somalian Fins, Cape Verdian Portuguese and Congolese Belgiums.